 [ 🇬🇷Ελληνικά | 🇬🇧English ]

 🇬🇧 When you are being there, in the middle of these ancient olive tree groves, you “live” what you see.
 It is quite an experience seeing these very old trees, and makes you wonder how many people these olive trees have fed for 2000 years!

 A few years ago I had the privilege to walk around the old olive tree groves located at the outskirts of Paralio Astros and between the town of Astros Kynourias.
 I was there just by coincidence while trying to locate some olive trees (ριζες ελιές) that belonged to family, which were passed down for generations.
 Through research at the town registry, we knew of the general location so we were just trying to locate the Olive trees that belonged to us.
-I had no idea what was about to witness, but as we were getting deeper into the grove, I realized that the trees were extremely old.
+I had no idea what was about to witness, but as we were getting deeper into the olive tree grove, I realized that the trees were extremely old.
 I started looking at the trunks and their majestic natural beauty, evident that had gone through an extremely long life.
 I was in awe and started taking pictures you see in the gallery below.

 Today, many of these thousands years old trees have been transplanted in a newly created Olive Tree Theme Park.
 The effort to create an outdoor Olive Tree Theme Park was started by students and teachers of Astros Vocational High School (ΕΠΑ.Λ), and the project was materialized with the help of the Municipality of North Kynouria, and with the support of the Paleopanagia Monastery, which donated an area of two and a half adjacent to the school.